 With something as important as flea and tick prevention, it can be tough to know which products will actually get the job done.
 We’ve done the research for you and put together a list of the best flea collars that we trust!

-The Seresto flea and tick collar stands out from the rest with its impressive ability to eliminate fleas and ticks long term.
+The Seresto flea and tick collar stand out from the rest with its impressive ability to eliminate fleas and ticks long term.
 This collar is recommended by veterinary professionals, as well as offered in veterinary clinics.
 Seresto is a brand that experts trust to keep your dog free of crawling critters for 6 months.

 This particular collar kills adult fleas, flea larvae, ticks, and lice, meaning almost all external parasites are fought off with this trustworthy collar.
 Though it is strong enough to kill fleas and ticks, it does its work without the addition of a strong odor or medication smell that other fleas and tick collars possess.

 It also has a safety release mechanism, eliminating the possibility of your dog choking if their collar ever gets caught on something.
 This flea medication collar has your dog’s best interest at heart in a number of ways and we rate it the best flea collar for large dogs.